 If the food is declared damaged and a grocery store or other retailer still owns it, this crime could also be considered criminal mischief, which is the legal name for vandalism.
 This misdemeanor charge is punishable by up to one year in jail, and you could be expected to pay restitution to the victim for the value of the damaged products.

 A few years ago, a fast food worker in Albuquerque, N.M., was charged with battery after she licked the cheese in sandwiches and sucked on ice added to beverages before serving them to parole and probation officers.
 While this incident took place in New Mexico, she still could have been arrested if it happened in California.

 Another well-known example was the Texas teen who posted a video of herself licking a tub of Blue Bell ice cream before putting it back on the shelf in a Wal-Mart store.
 The incident ended up spawning numerous copycat criminals, including another Texan who was sentenced to 30 days and two years probation for misdemeanor criminal mischief.

 In 2020, during the peak of the coronavirus pandemic, a man infected with covid-19 spit and coughed on two subway workers.
 By doing so, he intentionally spread the disease, which left one worker dead.

-While spitting on someone’s food may not seem like a serious criminal offense, it could result in incarceration.
-Do not speak to the police without first talking to a San Marcos assault and battery defense lawyer.
-If you have been accused of adding bodily fluids to someone’s meal, please call Peter M. Liss at (760) 643-4050 or (858) 486-3024.
+While spitting on someone or in their food may not seem like a serious crime, these offenses can result in incarceration.
+Do not speak to the police without first talking to a defense lawyer.
+If you have been accused of adding any bodily fluids to someone’s meal, please call Peter M. Liss at (760) 643-4050 or (858) 486-3024.